cristeigabriela/ToyhouseXIV/README.md

 # ToyhouseXIV
 Local utility to backup and import Penumbra, Glamourer and more configurations for Final Fantasy XIV.

+## Note
+This is WIP, development was mainly done between Aug.
+26, 2025 - Sept.
+1, 2025.
+Uploaded to GitHub for posterity at the date of Oct.
+27, 2025.
+This notice will be removed if development resumes.

 ## Current state
 Requires 0 advanced interaction:
 - Automatically identifies FFXIV path, Penumbra path, Glamourer path, etc...